hashicorp/vault/website/source/api/system/plugins-reload-backend.html.md

 ---
 layout: "api"
-page_title: "/sys/plugins/backend/reload - HTTP API"
+page_title: "/sys/plugins/reload/backend - HTTP API"
-sidebar_current: "docs-http-system-plugins-backend-reload"
+sidebar_current: "docs-http-system-plugins-reload-backend"
 description: |-
-  The `/sys/plugins/backend/reload` endpoint is used to reload plugin backends.
+  The `/sys/plugins/reload/backend` endpoint is used to reload plugin backends.
 ---

-# `/sys/plugins/backend/reload`
+# `/sys/plugins/reload/backend`

-The `/sys/plugins/backend/reload` endpoint is used to reload mounted plugin backends.
+The `/sys/plugins/reload/backend` endpoint is used to reload mounted plugin backends.
 Either the plugin name (`plugin`) or the desired plugin backend mounts (`mounts`) must be provided, but not both.
 In the case that the plugin name is provided, all mounted paths that use that plugin backend will be reloaded.